SOl0m0n/Sn0w/README.md

 # Sn0w
-Tool development for monitoring packets in local networks.
+Tool development for monitoring and capture packets in local networks.

 # Install